 Supo Ayokunle, said seeing many of the herdsmen carrying AK 47 and

-other sophisticated riffles underscored the level of their connections
+other sophisticated rifles underscored the level of their connections

-with powerful people, urging the federal government to arrest the
+with powerful people.He therefore urged the federal government to arrest the

 sponsors and bring them to justice.

-On the proposed CAN election, where new set of national leadership
+On the proposed CAN election, during which a new set of national leaders

 House, Osun State, warned candidates against resorting to litigation